Hepatitis B factsheet

 • liver cancer.

-• take anti-viral medicines
+• take antiviral medicine

-• avoid drinking alcohol and taking drugs.
+• avoid alcohol and drugs.

 Hepatitis B vaccination